Relativistic magnetohydrodynamics in the early Universe: Friedmann--Lema itre--Robertson--Walker background

 where $\tau$ is the conformal time, defined such that $a \dd \tau = \dd t$, and $a \, x^i = r^i$ relates the comoving, $x^i$, and physical, $r^i$, spatial coordinates.
 The physical velocity of an object in an FLRW Universe is

-where $H \equiv \dot a/a$ and $\HH = a'/a$ are the Hubble and conformal Hubble rates and determine the rate of expansion of the Universe.
-The first term is the peculiar velocity, $\uu = a \dot \xx = \xx'$, measured by a comoving observer, and $\rr H = \xx \HH$ is the Hubble flow.
+where $x^i(\tau) \equiv x^i\bigl(t(\tau)\bigr)$ are the comoving coordinates expressed in terms of conformal time, $H \equiv \dot a/a$ and $\HH = a'/a$ are the Hubble and conformal Hubble rates of expansion of the Universe.
+The first term is the peculiar velocity, $\uu = a \dot \xx (t) = \xx' (\tau)$, measured by a comoving observer, and $\rr H = \xx \HH$ is the Hubble flow.
+We note that the velocities are described taking the time derivative of the positions $\xx (\tau)$ or $\rr (t)$ describing the trajectory of the observer.
 In general, a dot is used to denote derivatives with respect to cosmic time and a prime for derivatives with respect to conformal time in the following.

 Then, the FLRW metric tensor and its inverse when one chooses $X^0 = t$ are

 with determinant $g = {\rm det} \, g_\munu = -a^6$.
 We can use $g_\munu$ to lower indices, such that $X_\mu = g_\munu X^\nu = m (- t, a^2 \xx)$.
 The non-vanishing Christoffel symbols in the Levi-Civita connection are